rsthomp/tutorial/README.md

 [no-experiment-img]: ./img/noExperiments.png

 The default path `/` is what will the experiment participant see.
 In this case, if a participant would try to join your experiment now, they will be shown a message indicating that there are no available experiments.

 Let's change that.
-There is another path for the experiment designer to configure and monitor the experiment, which is `/admin`.
-So navigate to `http://localhost:3000/ admin`.
+There is another path where the experiment designer can configure and monitor the experiment.
+Navigate to `http://localhost:3000/ admin`.
 You will be prompted to enter a username and password.
 The login credentials can be found in `/import/core/startup/server/bootstrap.js`.

 We highly recommend that you change the username and password in the `bootstrap.js' file and then reset your app using `meteor reset' from the terminal (you have to do `meteor reset` when you are inside the `empirica/` directory).
 After you are logged in, you should see the following:

 ![adminUI][no-adminUI-img]

 [no-adminUI-img]: ./img/adminUI.png

+Now go to ***conditions*** from the navigation bar.
+A condition (also called a factor, a dimension, or an independent variable) is a variable that will be manipulated by the experimenter.
+Empirica requires having the number of players as a mandatory condition.
+This is how many people will belong to the same instance of the game.
+All other conditions are experiment specific.

+For now, let's try different values for the `playerCount`.
+1 player (i.e., solo game) to a small group (3 players) to a larger group (12 players).
+We can add these values by clicking on the `+` next to the `playerCount` condition.

+![conditions][conditions-img]

+[conditions-img]: ./img/conditions.png